 The standard deviation and mean of the NDTI were calculated from the NDVI image.
 Values corresponding to the “High” sediment classification were reclassified as “NoData” using the conditional evaluation tool in ArcMap.
 All other values were reclassified to “1”.
-This image was saved as and used to remove pixels with a high sediment concentration.
+This image was used to remove pixels with a high sediment concentration.

-This final image, with land, cloud, shallow, and high sediment concentration pixels was used in our data analysis.
+This final image, with land, cloud, shallow, and high sediment concentration pixels removed, was used in our data analysis.

-Bathymetry The NOAA bathymetry data was available as three DEM tiles.
-The tiles were joined as a mosaic in ArcMap and saved as a .tiff.
-A bathymetry mask was created to remove pixels corresponding to a depth of 2 meters of less from the Landsat 8 OLI data.
+Bathymetry The NOAA bathymetry data were available as three DEM tiles.
+The tiles were joined as a mosaic in ArcMap and saved as a .tif.
+A bathymetry mask was created to remove pixels corresponding to a depth of 2 m or less from the Landsat 8 OLI data.
 The mask was created using the conditional evaluation tool in ArcMap.
 Pixels with a value of -2 or greater were reclassified to “NoData” and all other pixels were reclassified to “1”.
 This image was saved as a bathymetrymask.
 It was applied to the land and cloud removed rescaled bands using the “ExtractByMask” tool in ArcMap.

 Ancillary Data The VIMS data file came in an excel spreadsheet.
 It was imported into ArcMap.
 The coordinate system was set to the GCS_WGS_1984 geographic coordinate system.
-The data was exported to a shapefile.
+The data were exported to a shapefile.
 The pixel values of the processed Landsat 8 OLI bands were extracted to the VIMS shapefile using the “Extract Multi Values to Points” tool in ArcMap.
 Bathymetric values from the NOAA bathymetry mosaic data were also extracted to the VIMS shapefile.

 There were a few data points from the VIMS shapefile that had no corresponding Landsat 8 OLI values.
 The missing pixels were most likely removed when shallow and cloud pixels were removed.
 The corresponding VIMS data values were removed by selecting all the points with a missing data in the Landsat 8 OLI data columns in the shapefile attribute table.
 Additional data points removed were those near any bridges and boats in the Landsat 8 OLI images.
 Data points near those features reflected extra light and produced artificially high reflectance values.

-This collection of data was meant to be analyzed in the statistical analysis program R. To make the data readable in R, the VIMS shapefile was exported to a .dBASE.
+This collection of data was analyzed in the statistical analysis program R. To make the data readable in R, the VIMS shapefile was exported to a .dBASE.
 This .dBASE was opened in Microsoft Excel and then saved as a .csv.
 This .csv was used in R during the data analysis.

-Data Analysis: First Method The Landsat 8 OLI processed data used for this method had only land, cloud, and shallow pixels removed.
+Data Analysis: First Method The Landsat 8 OLI processed data used for this method had only the land, cloud, and shallow pixels removed.
 A separate .csv file was created with the extracted Landsat 8 OLI data and the VIMS data.
 The .csv file with the processed Landsat 8 OLI and VIMS data cruise data was imported into R. A correlation analysis was run on the data, attempting to find a relationship between chlorophyll measurements and the processed Landsat 8 OLI band pixel values.
 171 different regression models were run on the data, including linear-linear, linear-log, and linear-exponential relationships.
-The success of the correlations was determined by the R2 value.
-The table below shows the best models and regression formulas found in R:
+The success of the correlations was determined by the R2 value (Table #).